 Best Handmade Leather Straps

-My favorite leather strap are either the LeicaTime Deluxe strap, or the Tap & Dye.
+My favorite leather strap is either the LeicaTime Deluxe strap or the Tap & Dye.

 Luigi’s Deluxe Strap

 (click Luigi’s straps on the left, then scroll down for a mile until you find some cool configurations.
 Buying from this website is a little bit like cracking the Mayan code, but it can be done).
 These are the best camera straps out there, period!

 I’ve only used the Tap&Dye L E G A C Y leather camera fixed length neck/shoulder strap – Porter.
 It’s really nice.
 The strap comes a little stiff but once broken in with some nice patina, they’re are amazing.

 These are just decent leather straps but the price is hard to beat for leather.
 They are a little more compact than the above straps, but they look cool.
 They might be a little long for short people.